IntegrateDev/Integrate.Interview.Backend.CSharp/README.md

     * Phone Number (mandatory)
     * Date Created

-2. The API should allow the user to add a new person to the DB.
+2. The API should allow the user to add a new person to the dataset.
-3. The API should allow the user to retrieve all people stored in the DB.
+3. The API should allow the user to retrieve all people in the dataset.
 4. A persistent datastore isn't required.
 The datastore can instead be memory-based.
 But, the code should be designed in such a way that a persistent datastore could be substituted later.

 ## Prerequisites